12 weird laws the Netherlands still has in 2024

 10. Trees must be reinforced to prevent them from sinking by canals

-Since much of the Netherlands is built on water, canal houses, as well as trees and other structures, must be reinforced, so they don’t sink.
-So, it’s not just the houses, but the trees too!
+Since much of the Netherlands is built on water, structures must be reinforced, so they don’t sink.
+But it’s not just the houses, it’s the trees too!

 READ MORE | The Dutch built cities on sinking land: how will this fare with climate change?